 The Two Witnesses Rev. 11: 3-6 CLICK TITLE FOR AUDIO

-Many people believe that the two witnesses in Rev 11 are Enoch and Elijah because they are the only two who were raptured alive in the Old Testament (Gen 5:24; 2 Ki 2:11).
+Many people believe that the two witnesses in Rev 11 are Enoch and Elijah.
+They are the only two whom God raptured alive in the Old Testament (Gen 5:24; 2 Ki 2:11).
 However, this belief is primarily supported by Heb 9:27, which says, “… it is appointed unto men once to die.”
 Since Moses already died once in the Old Testament, the thought is that he couldn’t come back and die again in the Tribulation.
 Of course, you realize that Heb 9:27 is not a doctrinal statement on death.
 Lazarus, Eutychus, Dorcas, and the widow of Nain’s son, to name a few, all died twice.

 The evidence for the two witnesses being Moses and Elijah is compelling.
 Just look at these reasons: